Let’s Finish What You Started.

 - You have not graduated from another four-year college or university since leaving UM-Flint

 Fill out this form to join the PTC program.

 After we contact you, our expert advisors will work with you on an academic plan that will help you achieve your degree at a speed that works for you.
 Whether you sign on to go part-time or full-time, we will find a plan that makes sense for you.

 The PTC is also giving you credit for having part of your degree done.
-As part of this program, you will receive up to nine credits at no charge to you.
+As part of this program, you will receive up to nine credits at in-state tuition at no charge to you.
 This move gives you a financial incentive to join the program today and take advantage of this special opportunity.

 Answers to Your Questions

 If you’re still wondering if this program is right for you, consider your earning potential.
 According to statistics, the cost of dropping out of college can be measured in lost earnings.
 Each year, people like you lose a combined $3.8 billion nationally in lost earnings.

 You have a chance to take control of your financial future through education.

 You need answers to your questions.
 Read our FAQs below about the Pathway to Completion program.

 Plus, to help guide you through the process, we have expert advisors who are ready to work with you on your re-entry plan for UM-Flint.